Action of free fermions on Symmetric Functions: Generating functions of linear maps: a few special cases

 It is not that difficult to see, as shown in \cite{HSDGA,pluckercone}, that

-which is precisely the expression of one of the Bernstein (vertex) operators occurring in the description of the Boson-Fermion correspondence \cite{KacRaRoz,MJDbook} or \cite[p.~96]{MacDonald}.
+which is precisely the expression of one of the Bernstein (vertex) operators occurring in the description of the Boson-Fermion correspondence (\cite{KacRaRoz,MJDbook} or \cite[p.~96]{MacDonald}).
+See also Rosas \cite{Rosas} for further combinatorial aspects of these vertex operators.

-This paper takes however an alternative approach, which brings the subject back in the realm of the classical theory of symmetric functions, where vertex operators are clues of presence of Vandermonde determinants.
-Let $\sigma_+(\bft_r)=\sigma_+(t_1)\cdots\sigma_+(t_r)$.
-It is one of our outputs the remarkable equality (Proposition \ref{prop3:prop36})
+This paper takes however an alternative approach, which brings the subject back in the realm of the classical theory of symmetric functions, where vertex operators are clues of the presence of Vandermonde determinants.
+Let $\sigma_+(\bft_r)=\sigma_+(t_1)\cdots\sigma_+(t_r)$ (a kind of multivariate Hasse-Schmidt derivation on the exterior algebra, see also \cite{fereshteh}).
+One of our outputs is the remarkable equality (Proposition \ref{prop3:prop36})

-This time we wedge $\sigma_+(z)X^0$ against not just one basis element of $\bw^rV$ but rather the generating series of the basis of $\bw^rV$.
+This time one wedges $\sigma_+(z)X^0$ against not just one basis element of $\bw^rV$, but rather the generating series of the basis of $\bw^rV$.

 In this case we have that since

 vanishes whenever $z=t_i$ for some $1\leq i\leq r$, it can be written as